dnlpntl/text-analysis--/README.md

 # License
-data_pipeline is distributed under Apache 2.0 with Commons Clause license.
+text-analysis-- is distributed under Apache 2.0 with Commons Clause license.